k-lpmg/RealmWrapper/README.md

 ## Comparison

-If you use 'RealmSwift', you have to be careful about try statement and thread processing every transaction.
+If you use [RealmSwift](https://github.com/realm/realm-cocoa/tree/master/RealmSwift), you have to be careful about try statement and thread processing every transaction.
-However, In 'RealmManager' which manages one realm file, transaction processing is performed using Realm-only DispatchQueue.
+However, In [RealmManageable](https://github.com/k-lpmg/RealmWrapper/blob/master/Sources/RealmManageable.swift) which manages one realm file, transaction processing is performed using Realm-only DispatchQueue.
-'RealmProxy', which owns 'RealmManager', can easily add, modify or delete models without having to worry about try statement and thread processing.
+[RealmProxiable](https://github.com/k-lpmg/RealmWrapper/blob/master/Sources/RealmProxiable.swift), which owns [RealmManageable](https://github.com/k-lpmg/RealmWrapper/blob/master/Sources/RealmManageable.swift), can easily add, modify or delete models without having to worry about try statement and thread processing.

 > User Model
 ```swift